7 Delicious Fruits You Should Try In Brunei [Including Durian]

 Tarap Tips

 • Remember to eat the pulp within three hours of parting the rind, as tarap quickly spoils due to its pulp oxidizing rapidly.
-This oxidation results in a dramatic loss in that sweet, desired taste.
+Oxidation results in a dramatic loss in that sweet, desired taste.

-• If you want to cook, you can roast the exposed, dried seeds and eat them.
-They resemble roasted nuts when finished.
+• You can cook/roast the exposed, dried seeds and eat them.
+They’ll resemble roasted nuts.

 • Tarap season falls in winter.
 Prime production occurs in November and December.